acritelli/rucksack/README.md

 ## Overview

 Rucksack is an interactive command runner that provides useful auto-completion capabilities for those hard to remember one-liners that we all have.
-It provides a way for you to run your one-liners againt remote systems, complete with any needed arguments (templated out via Jinja2), without having to remember them.
+It provides a way for you to run your one-liners against remote systems, complete with any needed arguments (templated out via Jinja2), without having to remember them.

 It was inspired by that `useful_stuff.txt` file that every SysAdmin has on their desktop.
 You know the one: you come up with a clever one-liner, and you throw it in there so that you can reuse it someday.